Fever After Vaccination: When to Worry and What’s Normal

 Muscle aches 1–2 days

-While these reactions are generally mild, they indicate that your body is building protection.
-If symptoms persist or worsen, it’s wise to consult your doctor.
+While these reactions are mild, they confirm that the body is building protection.
+If symptoms persist or get worse, consult your doctor.

 When Is a Fever Considered Normal?